Quick and Easy Bokashi Composting

 Getting Started is Easy

 The first step is to get the necessary supplies.
 You will need a container for composting in.
 Unlike compost piles, which require adequate oxygen for the correct microbes to thrive, Bokashi microorganisms live in conditions with little to no oxygen.
 The container, then, should be solid and have a sealable lid.
 The ideal container size is one you can fill in two weeks or less.
-Ready-to-use pails are available, or you can build your own using instructions in the book Bokashi Composting.
+You can build your own using instructions in the book Bokashi Composting.

 The other supply you will need is the correct inoculant, called Bokashi bran.
 This is a complex blend of bacteria and yeast which, when applied to kitchen waste and kept in an anaerobic environment, will outcompete all the other microbes (like mold) that would grow on the decomposing scraps.